jpherbst/qot-stack/readme.md

 This will take a while, as it checks out several large third party repos.

 Configure and build the OpenSplice DDS library.
+The configure script searches for third party dependencies.
+The third party libraries ACE and TAO are only required for Corba, and in my experience introduce compilation errors.
+So, I would advise that you do not install them.

 ```
 $> pushd thirdparty/opensplice
 $> ./configure
 ```

-Assuming that you chose the build type to be x86_64.linux-dev, then you will see that a new script ```env-x86_64.linux-dev.sh``` was created in the root of the OpenSplice directory.
+Assuming that you chose the build type to be x86_64.linux-dev, then you will see that a new script ```envs-x86_64.linux-dev.sh``` was created in the root of the OpenSplice directory.
 You need to first source that script and then build.
 The build products will be put in the ./install directory.
 It's probably wise to not move them, as the qot-service expects them to be there.

 ```
-$> . env-x86_64.linux-dev.sh
+$> . envs-x86_64.linux-dev.sh
 $> make
 $> make install
 $> popd